NCERT Solutions for Class 10 Science Chapter 11 – CBSE Free PDF Download

-The topic discusses Atmospheric Refraction and how it is related to the twinkling of stars and advance sunrise and delayed sunset.
-The twinkling of a star is due to atmospheric refraction of starlight.
+The topic discusses Atmospheric Refraction and how it is related to the twinkling of stars and advanced sunrise, and delayed sunset.
+The twinkling of a star is due to the atmospheric refraction of starlight.

 11.6 Scattering of Light

 In the previous class, you have learnt about the scattering of light by colloidal particles.
 The path of a beam of light passing through a true solution is not visible.
 However, its path becomes visible through a colloidal solution where the size of the particles is relatively larger.
-The topic further discusses the Tyndall Effect, why the colour of the clear sky blue?
-And the colour of the Sun at sunrise and sunset.
+The topic further discusses the Tyndall Effect – why the colour of the clear sky is blue, and the colour of the Sun at sunrise and sunset.

 NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and Colourful World

 - NCERT Solutions for Class 10 explains the detailed structure of the human eye.